SirTebz/EmployeeManagement-WinForms/README.md

 # Employee Management System (WinForms)

 ## Overview
-The **Employee Management System** is a Windows Forms (WinForms) application built using C# and .NET.
+The **Employee Management System** is a Windows Forms (WinForms) application built using C# and .NET Framework.
 This application provides functionalities to manage employee records, including adding, updating, deleting, and viewing employee details in a user-friendly graphical interface.

 ## Features
 - Add new employees with details like name, position, department, and contact information.